UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_20.md

 This code edits the existing dataframe `cereal` instead of creating a new one.

-We prefer `.assign()` where possible since it provides more flexibility.
+We prefer to use `.assign()` where possible as it can help avoid unexpected errors and performance issues.

-It gives us an opportunity to name the new dataframe something different and keep our original dataframe untransformed.

-This prevents the need to re-read in our data to get our original dataframe back (which could take a long time if the dataset is large).

 ---